-- Admission Points are awarded for performance in the two biology prerequisite courses. - a.
-For BIOL2401 Anatomy and Physiology I, admission points are awarded as follows: - b.
-For BIOL2402 Anatomy and Physiology II, admission points are awarded as follows: - Complete and submit to the Radiological Technology Program Office at the Gainesville Campus a Declaration of Intent to Enroll form a formal statement of your intention to enroll in the upcoming fall class scheduled to begin at NCTC.
+- 1. Admission Points are awarded for performance in the two biology prerequisite courses. - a.
+For BIOL2401 Anatomy and Physiology I, admission points are awarded as follows: - 2.
+Complete and submit to the Radiological Technology Program Office at the Gainesville Campus a Declaration of Intent to Enroll form - a formal statement of your intention to enroll in the upcoming fall class scheduled to begin at NCTC.
 A degree audit and copies of transcripts of all courses must be provided at the time the Declaration of Intent is completed.